tony-waters/tony-waters.github.io/_posts/2026-04-07-rest1-modelling-aggregates-in-spring-boot-jpa-2.md

 }
 ```

 This ensures the full consistency boundary is available during modification.
+Depending on the resulting object graph this approach may not be ideal as it may not scale well, but its acceptable for this first iteration.

 ---

 ## Testing the aggregate

 Domain tests for the sample application include unit tests that run without any JPA context.
-And `@DataJpaTest` tests that ...:
+And `@DataJpaTest` tests:

 - [CustomerTest](https://github.com/tony-waters/spring-boot-app/blob/main/src/test/java/uk/bit1/spring_jpa/domain/customer/CustomerTest.java)
 - [TicketTest](https://github.com/tony-waters/spring-boot-app/blob/main/src/test/java/uk/bit1/spring_jpa/domain/customer/TicketTest.java)